“It is those that adjust and adapt that thrive and survive.” – anonymous

 I use these skills on my travels, connecting with locals to experience the real day-to-day culture of a country.
 It helps me create the kind of experiences I couldn’t pay for.

-What does a Global Leader looks like
+What does a Global Leader look like

-So what does a global leader look like?
 It’s foremost someone who knows patience and humility.

 It’s not someone who doesn’t make mistakes or who’s always right.
 After all, how else would you learn?

-It’s also someone who can intuitively appreciate the differences and similarities between cultures and adapt his or her behavior accordingly.
+It’s someone who can intuitively appreciate the differences and similarities between cultures and adapt his or her behavior accordingly.
 It’s someone who sees differences as an opportunity to learn and not something to fear.

 It’s someone who can successfully navigate the complexities of today’s world and consistently achieve his or her goals, even if some course corrections are sometimes necessary along the way.